maallen/irishrail/README.md

 `irishrail.py --ifttt "http://www.ifttt.com/my/webhook/url" Maynooth 90 "Dublin Connolly"`

 ## IFTTT integration
-It's possible to send the script output to IFTTT by passing the your maker webhook service url via the **--ifttt** optional argument.
+It's possible to send the script output to IFTTT by passing your maker webhook service url via the **--ifttt** optional argument.

 The output from the script is available in the 'value1' variable which can be utilised by configuring your IFTTT webhook applet to forward or manipulate the script output as required.